zkoss/zkessentials-book/controlling_components/in_controller.md

     because it performs initialization like wiring components for you.
 -   Line 15 - 20: These codes involve the concept that we have not talked about yet.
-All you have to know for now is these codes create *Row*s with event listeners and put them into *Grid*.
-We will discuss them in next section.
+All you have to know for now is these codes create `<row>`s with event listeners and put them into *Grid*.
+We will show you the source in the next section.

 # Events & Event Listeners